demharters/dtc-expTechniques-nanopore/exercise.md

 For a short descripton of file formats see [here](https://github.com/demharters/dtc-expTechniques-nanopore/blob/master/dataFormats.md).

-To find out more about the options of a programme (poretools, samtools, lastdb etc.), type
+To find out more about the options of a programme (poretools, samtools, lastdb etc.), in the terminal type:
 ```
 [programme] --help
 or